acolinisi/hpsc/README-scs.md

 	$ make ssw/prof/PROFILE/run/qemu

-In a different shell (also will SDK environment loaded!) connect to the serial console screen session printed when Qemu runs.
-Use a separate shell for each serial port (and make sure that each shell has the SDK environment loaded into it!), for HPPS:
+In a different shell (also with HPSC environment loaded!) connect to the serial console screen session printed when Qemu runs.
+Use a separate shell for each serial port (and make sure that each shell has the HPSC environment loaded into it!), for HPPS:

     $ screen -r hpsc-0-hpps